Google Business Profile Categories & Attributes

 Precise category selection enhances your business's visibility and discoverability.
 Without it, Google might only guess what your business offers or rely on other information sources, which may not be well-maintained—or maintained by you at all.

+Categories and attributes are among the most decisive local search ranking factors.
 By using Google categories, you also improve your conversion rate by clearly communicating your products and services to potential customers, reducing the need for them to search through your website—which decreases their bounce rates.

 What Are Google Attributes?